-More and more project owners, architects, contractors and subcontractors are use collaborative tools like BIM 360, part of Autodesk Construction Cloud, to centralise and share their BIM projects.
+More and more project owners, architects, contractors and subcontractors are use collaborative tools like Autodesk Construction Cloud (formerly BIM 360), to centralise and share their BIM projects.
 By default, these tools are also used to centralise and organise objects.

 Imagine that a BIM element comes to your mind.
 To find it, you would simply type for it on your keyboard – an object, a piece of data, a description.
 It would appear on your screen as if by magic, just for you.
 Does that make you dream?